-The Special Educational Needs (SEN) department is committed to breaking down any barriers that might prevent a student fully accessing their education at Oldbury Academy.
+The Special Educational Needs and Disabilities (SEND) department is committed to breaking down any barriers that might prevent a student fully accessing their education at Oldbury Academy.
 We are focused on high quality outcomes for all learners, and achievement and inclusion are the cornerstones of our practice.
-The department is lead by Ms Rashford (SENCo).
+The department is led by Ms Rashford (SENCo).
+Her email address is firstname.lastname@example.org.
+The SEND Governor is Mrs S Harvey.
+Her email address is email@example.com

 Literacy & Numeracy Programmes